 The "W" grade is recorded if the student officially withdraws from a course before the last day specified in the College Calendar.
 However, the student must be passing the course to receive the "W" grade if the student officially withdraws after the specified date.
-The student may not receive the "W" grade in a course if the student has already been given an "F" grade because of excessive absences.
 The "W" grade is not computed in determining the grade point average.

-N Grade
+AU Grade

-The "N" is recorded for those students auditing a course, and this grade is not computed in determining a student's grade point average.
+The "AU" is recorded for those students auditing a course, and this grade is not computed in determining a student's grade point average.